 It has entrapped me for a long time.
 Deep down, I never really see myself as a lawyer (because lawyers cannot talk shit and I talk a lot of shit).
 There are times when I wonder how things would have changed if I had the guts to put my degree aside and pursue business and journalism and firefighting.
 But I also know I wouldn’t, because I have always wanted to prove to myself that I can, so I carry on.
 FOMO.
 It’s what they call it.

 I haven’t travelled much this year as you’ve noticed.
 I have been recovering from my back injury.

 Early this year, I injured myself doing weighted deep squats at the gym.
 It’s all very silly and my discs took it for me.
 There were days when I couldn’t lift my leg to wear trousers, nor bend to tie shoe laces.
 What lies, I know, when did you ever see me in trainers.
-At the peak of this silliness, I was either bed-ridden or had to power through with codeine, feeling high and sluggish and lonely and extremely helpless.
+At the peak of this silliness, I was either bed-ridden or had to power through with codeine, feeling high and sluggish and extremely helpless.
 Like a fat junky.
 Nobody likes fat junkies.

 Four months in, my discs were acutely inflamed and the inflammation started to affect my nerves.
 I finally went for an MRI scan and found out that 4 of my joints were affected.
 The neurologist told me this is no big deal so I put up with the pain and went about my days.
 Still working.
 Still going out a lot.
 My left leg was numb most of the time and I couldn’t (still can’t) sit for longer than 15 minutes without feeling the piercing pain in my lower back.
 This carried on for 6 months until October, I was admitted into the hospital and had shots of steroid injected into my joints to help relief the pain.
 Even though the dull ache never really goes away, I have felt so much better since.